segmentstream-com/segmentstream-com.github.io/_docs/datasources/yandex-market.md

 ### Excluding VAT

 By default, Yandex.Market cost data includes VAT when you account currency is RUB.
 To exclude VAT from imported costs you should switch on **Exclude VAT** option and define the **VAT rate** to be excluded.

+## Historical data import limits

+The maximum period for which historical data is available on the Yandex.Market side is 30 days.